 My first attempt was terrible, but looking back, I didn’t really have a detailed recipe.
 Upon researching, as I developed this recipe, I felt that a lengthy and detailed write-up was necessary.

-I’ve tried to tackle the many questions that you’re likely to have as a novice chef.
+I’ve tried to tackle the many questions you’ll likely have as a novice chef.
 If you have any further questions, please post them in the comments below, I’m always here to help.
-For the more experienced cook, just jump to the recipe and feel free to ignore my ramblings!
+For the more experienced cook, jump to the recipe and feel free to ignore my ramblings!

-I’ve covered many points that may help you in the Notes section of the recipe card, so be sure to read those.
+The Notes section of the recipe card covers many points that may help you, so be sure to read those.
 But here are a few more tips that may help.

 Tips For Making The Best Mutton Biryani: